somleng/freeswitch-config/README.md

 ##### Retrying CDRs

-Depending on the configuration specified in [json_cdr.conf.xml](https://github.com/dwilkie/freeswitch-config/blob/master/conf/autoload_configs/json_cdr.conf.xml) CDR's which fail to log via HTTP(S) will be stored in the log directory which can fill up disk space.
-The [retry_cdr.sh](https://github.com/dwilkie/freeswitch-config/blob/master/.ebextensions/retry_cdr.sh) script will retry logging these CDR's these CDRs via HTTP(S) and delete them from the log directory.
+Depending on the configuration specified in [json_cdr.conf.xml](https://github.com/dwilkie/freeswitch-config/blob/master/conf/autoload_configs/json_cdr.conf.xml) CDRs which fail to log via HTTP(S) will be stored in the log directory which can fill up disk space.
+The [retry_cdr.sh](https://github.com/dwilkie/freeswitch-config/blob/master/.ebextensions/retry_cdr.sh) script will retry logging these CDRs these CDRs via HTTP(S) and delete them from the log directory.

 #### Configure a S3 bucket to any sensitive or custom configuration